rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 You gotta wear it with your head held high, Lord, Lord.
 Wear it with your head held high.

-Then he went off to college,
+Then he went off to college.
 As it was for many young people,
 college was a place for experimenting,
 pushing the envelope,